first, a little update from me…

 Maybe he was trying to find his one happy thing to protect and cultivate , but he was trying to find it in the youthfulness of other people.
 Maybe if he had found that, it could have helped stabilize him enough to seek help for his mental health issues and addictions.
 And that is no judgment — just a pondering because we’ll never know what was truly in his mind at the time of his death.

-So please, don’t give up on your writing, your knitting, your baking, your hiking, your mani-pedi, your naptime, your pets, your gym time, your reading, your TV binging, your TTRPG, your video games, your online forums — whatever it is that make you healthily happy, go do those things, more often than you should.
+So please, don’t give up!
+Keep doing your writing, your knitting, your baking, your hiking, your mani-pedi, your naptime, your pets, your gym time, your reading, your TV marathons, your TTRPG, your video games, your online forums — whatever it is that make you healthily happy, go do those things, more often than you should.

 Hedonism is OK, within moderation.
 Chasing your happy high is not your happy thing.
 It’s doing the thing that brings the happiness.